Manurewa Marlins

 The Manurewa Marlins are a rugby league club based in Manurewa, New Zealand.
 In 2018 the Marlins will compete in Auckland Rugby League's Sharman Cup competition.

 Between 2000 and 2003 they competed in the national Bartercard Cup competition.

 Notable players

 Notable Former Players include Henry Fa'afili, Joe Galuvao, Greg Eastwood, Jesse Bromwich, Kenny Bromwich, Peta Hiku, Ligi Sao and Sitaleki Akauola.

+Erin Clark who studied at Manurewa High school and has played for the New Zealand Warriors and the Gold Coast Titans.

 Lance Hohaia and Mark Tookey also spent time at Manurewa whilst playing for the New Zealand Warriors in the NRL.

-Another former NRL, Super League and Kiwi test representative who spent time at Manurewa was Richard Blackmore, who acted as a player/coach before moving to Otahuhu, where he coached the Premier team from 2006–2010.
+Another former NRL, Super League and Kiwi test representative who spent time at Manurewa was Richard Blackmore, who acted as a player/coach before moving to Ōtāhuhu, where he coached the Premier team from 2006–2010.